Thai protest leader says to unblock Bangkok roads, still target ministries

 On February 4, China scrapped a deal to buy 1.2 million tonnes of rice because of an investigation by the Thai anti-graft agency into various deals between Thailand and China.

-On Thursday Yingluck was served with charges of negligence relating to the rice programme.
+On Thursday Yingluck was served with charges of negligence relating to the rice program.
 The case could eventually see her forced from office.

 Army chief General Prayuth Chan-ocha, asked by reporters if recent violence would trigger a coup, remained noncommittal and expressed exasperation at the question being put to him time and again.